-The world’s a stage and we are merely magicians.
+If the world’s a stage, then we are all magicians.

-- In her studio, usually surrounded by many people, building, making, doing, and figuring out how to help others do so as well.
+- In my studio, taking in the sounds of the city, building, making, doing, and figuring out how to help others do so as well.

-- On a film set or in an edit suite, focused on creating another piece to help educate through entertainment.
+- On a film set or in an edit suite, or in the depths of a creative process, focused on creating another piece to help educate through entertainment and experience.

 - Behind the camera, taking photographs of modern-day women.

-- In the dance studio, empowering women through movement and culture.
+- In the dance studio, empowering women through ancient and modern movement.

 - At a community or social event, bringing people together and encouraging her mini armies to pursue positive change in the world.